kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The announcement is active until the stream is closed or reset by either endpoint.
 Notably, a subscriber can close the send side of the stream to indicate that no error occurred, but it's not interested.

-The subscriber MUST reply with an ANNOUNCE_OK message.
+The subscriber MUST reply with an ANNOUNCE_OK message or close the stream.

 ~~~
 ANNOUNCE_OK Message {